Rosemary A. Rotondi

 Archival film, photo and headlines researcher for this feature length documentary by filmmakers Sophia Antonini and Stavroula Touska and producer Olympia Dukakis.
 This documentary focuses on the true life accounts of the women exiled to Trikeri Island, the biggest women’s concentration camp during the Greek Civil War (1946-49).

-Archival film, photo and headlines researcher for the feature length documentary (TEENAGE) and also the lead researcher for a companion short video by director Matt Wolf based on Jon Savage's book TEENAGE.
-Based on a groundbreaking book by the punk author Jon Savage, Teenage is an unconventional historical film about the invention of teenagers.
-TEENAGE competed in the World Documentary Competition of the 2013 Tribeca Film Festival.
+Archival film, photo and headlines researcher for the feature length documentary (TEENAGE) by director Matt Wolf; and also the lead researcher for a companion short video.
+Based on a groundbreaking book by the punk author Jon Savage, Teenage, the documentary is an unconventional historical film about the invention of teenagers.
+Competed in the World Documentary Competition of the 2013 Tribeca Film Festival.

 Archival film, photo, articles and network news researcher for documentary filmmaker James Lantz on his feature length documentary about trademark infringement and "trademark bullying" tactics in the United States.